rydmike/flex_color_scheme/README.md

     and annotated region for the system navigation bar that uses the active color scheme and theme mode to make it at least use a correctly colored theme colored background for the active theme.
+    See [example 5](#example-5-full-featured-demo) for an explanation
-    _See example 5 for a demo on how to use this._
+    on how to use this.